RahulSrivastav14/Work_Repo/README.md

 # Work_Repo
-Repository to carry out the tasks
+Repository to carry out the tasks.
+This repository is created using github Test_Repo was created using the windows application for Github and was synced with the profile.